heimdal/heimdal/lib/asn1/README-X681.md

 In the case of `INSTANCE OF`, what shall the names of the members of the derived type be?
-Well, such types can _only_ be instances of `TYPE-IDENTIFIER` or classes isomorphic to it (as `OTHER-NAME` is in the above exammle), and so the names of their two members are just baked in by X.681 annex C.1 as:
+Well, such types can _only_ be instances of `TYPE-IDENTIFIER` or classes copied from and isomorphic to it (as `OTHER-NAME` is in the above exammle), and so the names of their two members are just baked in by X.681 annex C.1 as:

 ```ASN.1
     SEQUENCE {